 The safety of the use of hearing aids when connected to external equipment (with an auxiliary input cable and/or USB cable and/or directly), is determined by the external signal source.
-When the hearing aids are connected to external equipment which is plugged into a power socket, this equipment must comply with IEC 62368-1 or equivalent safety standards.
+When connected to external equipment plugged into a wall outlet, this equipment must comply with IEC 62368-1 or equivalent safety standards.